adonisjs/v6-docs/content/docs/views-and-templates/inertia.md

 :::

 Once done, you should be ready to use Inertia in your AdonisJS application.
-Start your development server and visit the `/inertia` route to see the home page rendered using Inertia and your selected frontend framework.
+Start your development server, and visit `localhost:3333` to see the home page rendered using Inertia with your selected frontend framework.

 :::note
 **Read the [Inertia official documentation](https://inertiajs.com/)**.